I was born in South Africa but emigrated mid-teens to this little country called England.

 I was however soon grateful that Art was a part of the school curriculum in England, a subject that I had only dreamed of having at my school in South Africa.

-My artistic appetite was starving and in desperate need of the creative freedom, I then received at The Marlborough School in Woodstock.
+My artistic appetite had been starving and in desperate need of the creative freedom I subsequently received at The Marlborough School in Woodstock.

 Quite honestly, I had no idea what to do with it all!

-My teacher, Mrs Coulson, sadly passed away recently but I remember her answering most of my requests for assistance with, "...it's YOUR interpretation Ryan... it can look however you want it to".
+My tutor, Mrs Coulson, answered most of my requests for assistance with, "...it's YOUR interpretation Ryan... it can look however you want it to".

-Where I came from, there was ALWAYS a right and a wrong way, so accepting the creative flow was new to me.
+Where I had just come from, there was always a right and a wrong way, so accepting the creative flow was new to me.
 I got "elbows deep" in oil paints, water-colours, chalk, graphite, clay, textiles and developer chemicals.

 I became hooked on photography somewhere between 16 and 17 but had no idea it could even materialise into paid work.
 I still thought I was going to be an architect, a fashion designer, a fine art painter, and a helicopter pilot.